-Really excited to share a special exhibition I'm part of later this year, at the 'White Cottage Gallery' at Retford Park Estate, Bowral, a beautiful National Trust property in the NSW Southern Highlands.
+Really excited to share a special exhibition I'm part of, at the 'White Cottage Gallery' at Retford Park, Bowral, a beautiful National Trust property in the NSW Southern Highlands.

 A tri-generational group exhibition of four artists of the Luck family; renowned Australian bird and wildlife artist James Luck, his sister, Melbourne based artist Jacinta Payne, their niece Elise Abotomey, an emerging portraiture line artist, and a posthumous retrospective celebrating the life and art of Don Luck, their father/grandfather.